How to check if a key exists in a JavaScript object

 car.hasOwnProperty('color')

-When inheritance is an important part of your applications structure, the difference is that in will result true even for properties inherited by parent objects. hasOwnProperty() doesn’t.
+When inheritance is an important part of your application structure, the difference is that in will result true even for properties inherited by parent objects. hasOwnProperty() doesn’t.
 It will only return true if the object has that property directly - not one of its ancestors.

 I use a fallback mechanism when I want one property and fallback to a default value if that does not exist: